-There is a second line of evidence, sometimes known as Fermi's paradox, that also suggests that technological civilizations are short-lived.
-Most of us agree that even if the first microbes came to earth from space, the development of advanced terrestrial life has occurred locally.
+There is a second line of evidence, sometimes known as Fermi's paradox, that also suggests that technological civilisations are short-lived.
 The human race is not an outpost of a galactic society; it is a domestic product.
-How can we explain this if technological civilizations last millions of years?
-An ages-old technological civilization will expand across its galaxy, simply because it can.
+How can we explain this if technological civilisations last tens of thousands of years?
+An ages-old technological civilisation will expand across its galaxy, simply because it can.
 (Don't ask why, for expanding is what life does.
 If one species doesn't, another will replace it.)
-Yet in a million years of expanding at a hundredth the speed of light, a civilization can spread ten thousand light years, a distance encompassing billions of stars.
-Is it plausible that technological civilizations are so rare as to arise on only one star among billions?
+Yet in 100,000 years of expanding at one hundredth the speed of light, a civilisation can spread one thousand light years, a distance encompassing millions of stars.
+Is it plausible that technological civilisations are so rare as to arise on only one star among millions?

-I believe that the explanation of the emptiness out there may be that technological civilizations perish before they start to spread across their galaxy-or that they start spreading, then perish in a cataclysm so great as to take the galaxy with them.
+I believe that the explanation of the emptiness out there may be that technological civilisations perish before they start to spread across their galaxy-or that they start spreading, then perish in a cataclysm so great as to take the galaxy with them.